scala/docs.scala-lang/_sips/minutes/2018-08-30-sip-minutes.md

 **Josh** concludes: big point to debate would the language consistency be worth the change to more verbose expresion.

-**Iulian** [You/tube time: ]( https://youtu.be/gnlL4PlstFY?t=2928 ) adds that 1. last 5 years Syntax procedure was anyway deprecated; 2. going forward we should consider Scala 3 in a light of next 15 years, now is the right moment to clean up the language and 3. this is “the easiest refactoring to automate the code base” that could be a “zero cost migration”
+**Iulian** ([You/tube time: ]( https://youtu.be/gnlL4PlstFY?t=2928)) adds that 1. last 5 years Syntax procedure was anyway deprecated; 2. going forward we should consider Scala 3 in a light of next 15 years, now is the right moment to clean up the language and 3. this is “the easiest refactoring to automate the code base” that could be a “zero cost migration”

 **Josh** points out that current developers would need to change their habits but motivation lies in introducing new developers to Scala and having this consistency to help them stay, given that as it is now it takes longer to learn and making mistakes here is bad.

-**Jorge** IntelliJ already warns developer whenever they use procedure syntax, and suggests them to rewrite it with an automatic rewrite.
+**Jorge** says IntelliJ already warns developer whenever they use procedure syntax, and suggests them to rewrite it with an automatic rewrite.
 It’s true that not all Scala developers use IntelliJ, but a big part of do, and thanks to IntelliJ they are strictly discouraged to use procedure syntax.

-**Eugene** [YouTube time: 50’49’’](https://youtu.be/gnlL4PlstFY?t=3049) asks what is the migration strategy; is it possible to do a batch migration for the big code base or would it be necessary to go through your code in IntelliJ?
+**Eugene** ([YouTube time: 50’49’’](https://youtu.be/gnlL4PlstFY?t=3049)) asks what is the migration strategy; is it possible to do a batch migration for the big code base or would it be necessary to go through your code in IntelliJ?

 **Seth** reminds the viewers/Committee that it was deprecated only in 2.13 OM4, which is probably why this proposal got so many responses.